w3c/wot-architecture/terminology.md

 The application-facing programming interface provided by a Servient; comparable to the Web browser APIs.

 ## Execution Environment
-A sandbox that isolates scripts running on the same Servient.
+A sandbox within the Runtime that isolates scripts running on the same Servient.

 ## Client API
 Programming interface that allows scripts to access remote Things over the network, local Things in a different execution environment, or directly attached hardware (which as abstracted as Things).